 6. Watercolor Beauty

-This type of design takes the image of a beautiful young woman and adds a watercolor effect.
+This watercolor trend takes the image of a beautiful young woman and adds a watercolor effect.
 This style would be particularly effective for a salon website or beauty topics.
 The tutorial goes through each stage of taking the photo, editing it in preparation for the addition of watercolors and how to get the exact effect you want.

 7. Repeat Pattern in Photoshop